 Note: The IETF has highlighted security concerns with HTTP Basic authentication.
-While HTTPS is required for the usage of HTTP Basic authentication, there are other concerns implementors need to be aware of that are documented in RFC7617.
+While HTTPS is required for the usage of HTTP Basic authentication, there are other concerns implementers need to be aware of that RFC7617 documents.

 13.3.4 Redfish session login authentication